-- Did you describe the main products or services you will provide? - Are there other products or services you could sell to increase your earnings?
-What are some other things your customers might want?
+- Did you describe the main products or services your business will provide? - Are there other services or products you could sell to increase your earnings? - Think about other products or services your customers might want.

 The Basics (continued)

 3. Day-to-Day Operations